observIQ/monitoring-dashboard-samples/alerts/postgres-gke/README.md

 # Alerts for PostgreSQL in GKE

-## Database Size Too Large
+## Database size too large alert
-If the database is growing larger than expected, it may signal excess data being stored or excess records not being properly removed by an application.
+If the database is growing larger than expected (100 GB by default), it may signal excess data being stored or excess records not being properly removed by an application.
-By default, this alert triggers when the database's size exceeds 100 GB.

 ### Creating notification Channels and User Labels